 Our events and activities are taking place online until further notice, so you can enjoy our programme from wherever you are.

 Please also note that Cumberland Road is only open to outbound traffic (away from city centre).
 Only buses can travel inbound (to city centre).
 Read more about Cumberland Road’s partial closure here.

 Spike Island is a dynamic arts centre that supports, produces and presents contemporary art and culture.
 A short walk from Bristol attractions SS Great Britain and the M Shed, Spike Island is free to visit.

 Every year, we programme up to eight exhibitions in our museum-scale gallery spaces, including major new commissions and rarely seen existing work by a diverse range of contemporary artists at key stages in their careers.
 We also host events throughout the year, including talks, screenings and workshops, which provide opportunities to learn more about the art on display, discover a new writer or thinker, and develop new skills.

-Our volunteers are on hand to answer your questions about our exhibitions and other activities; and our café is a great place to reflect on your experience over coffee and cake, or a light lunch.
+Our staff are on hand to answer your questions about our exhibitions and other activities; and our café is a great place to reflect on your experience over coffee and cake, or a light lunch.